Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Toward minimax optimal sample complexity

 \subsection{Discussion}

 The constants of Theorem~\ref{h3} are explicitly given in Appendix~\ref{annex c}.
 For instance, for $\beta_0 = \frac{1}{8(H-1)}$ and $\epsilon_0 = \sqrt{16 H} $, we have $C=1024$, other choices being possible.
-Recall that in the non-robust case, the lower-bound is $\tilde{\Omega}\left( \frac{H^3\Snorm\Anorm}{\epsilon^2} \right)$ \citep{gheshlaghi2013minimax}.
+Recall that in the non-robust case, the lower-bound is $\tilde{\Omega}\left( \frac{H^3\Snorm\Anorm}{\epsilon^2} \right)$ \cite{gheshlaghi2013minimax}.
 Our theorem states that any model-based robust RL approach, in the generative model setting, with an accurate enough planner applied to the empirical RMDP, reaches this lower bound, up to log terms.
 As far as we know, it is the first time that one shows that solving an RMDP in this setting does not require more samples than solving a non-robust MDP, provided that the uncertainty set is small enough.
 Our bound on $\epsilon$ is similar to the one of \citet{agarwal2020model}\ in the robust case with their range $[0, \sqrt{H})$, we differ only by giving more flexibility in the choice of the constant $C$.
 The best range of $\epsilon$ for non-robust MDPs is $(0, H)$ \citep{li2020breaking}, we let its extension to the robust case for future work.
 So far, we discussed the lower-bound for the non-robust case, that we reach.
 Indeed, non-robust MDPs can be considered as a special case of MDPs with $\beta=0$.
-As far as we know, the very first robust-specific lower-bounds on the sample complexity have been proposed by \citet{yang2021towards}.
-They propose two lower-bounds accounting for the size of the uncertainty set, one for the Chi-square case, and one for the total variation case, which coincide with our $L_p$ framework for $p=1$ This bound is $ \tilde{\Omega}\left(\frac{|\mathcal{S}||\mathcal{A}|(1-\gamma)}{\varepsilon^2} \min \left\{\frac{1}{(1-\gamma)^4}, \frac{1}{\beta^4}\right\}\right). $ This lower-bound has two cases, depending on the size of the uncertainty set.
-If $\beta\leq(1-\gamma) = 1/H$, we retrieve the non-robust lower bound $\tilde{\Omega}\left(\frac{|\mathcal{S}||\mathcal{A}|H^3}{\varepsilon^2}\right) $.
-Therefore, for an $L_1$-ball, our upper-bound matches the lower-bound, and we have proved that model-based robust RL in the generative model setting is minimax optimal for any accurate enough planner.
-Their condition for this bound, $\beta\leq 1/H $, is close to our condition, $\beta<1/(4(H-1)$.
-This suggests that our condition on $\beta$ is not just a proof artefact.
-In the second case, if $\beta >1-\gamma $, the lower-bound is $\widetilde{\Omega}\left(\frac{|\mathcal{S} \| \mathcal{A}|(1-\gamma)}{\varepsilon^2 \beta^4}\right)$.
-In this case, our theorem does not hold, and we only currently get a bound in $H^4$ (see Sec.~\ref{sec:H4}), which doesn't match this lower-bound. \looseness=-1
+As far as we know, the only robust-specific lower-bounds on the sample complexity have been proposed by \citet{yang2021towards}.
+They propose two lower-bounds accounting for the size of the uncertainty set, one for the Chi-square case, and one for the total variation case, which coincide with our $L_p$ framework for $p=1$ This bound is